ViaVersion/VIAaaS/README.md

 Usage: ./gradlew clean run

-Connect to mc.example.com._v1_8.viaaas.localhost (currently "viaaas" subdomain is used for separating VIAaaS proxy subdomain from backend address)
+Connect to mc.example.com._v1_8.viaaas.localhost (currently "viaaas" subdomain is used for separating VIAaaS proxy address from backend address)